aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Sat Jun 15 05:07:31 2024
+Last update: Sun Jun 16 05:07:41 2024

 ### Let's play! 🎮